schrodingers-cat-T10/iit_b/readme.md

 # Your tourism agent

+**Problem statement**
+Tourism and City Exploration App: Design a mobile app using HERE Location Services and Mobile SDKs that offers guided tours, historical information, and interactive maps for tourists exploring a city.

 ## Objective
 Introducing "tamizhtrek" your go-to app for effortless city exploration!
 Powered by HERE Location Services and Mobile SDKs, this mobile app seamlessly combines advanced mapping technology with an AI chatbot, offering a rich and immersive travel experience.